yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 The solution byte[] implemented to solve this specific issue is the usual for the lack of hardware support.
 If you can’t run it, emulate it!
 These platforms support storage atomics, so by performing a compare-and-swap loop to atomically (in the thread safety sense, not radioactive) write a value to a memory location, 8-bit and 16-bit values can be written to larger 32-bit memory words without tearing the value seen by other threads.

-{{< gh-hovercard "12652" "Very enthusiastic walks." >}}

 {{< imgs
-	"./mk11.png| Dear god, you don’t need to make the menu low resolution too (Mortal Kombat 11)"
+	"./mk11.png| Dear gods, you don’t need to make the menu low resolution too (Mortal Kombat 11)"
   >}}

 This emulation incurs a small performance loss, but beggars can’t be choosers.
-Mobile GPUs are very stingy with their feature sets, which frequently holds our development back to add workarounds.
+Mobile GPUs are very stingy with their feature sets, which frequently holds our development back and necessitates adding workarounds.

-We doubt only Mortal Kombat 11 is affected–this change helped many unknown games crashing on Android devices or people running outdated GPU drivers on desktop/laptop PCs.
+We doubt only `Mortal Kombat 11` is affected — this change improved many unknown games that were crashing on Android devices or for people running outdated GPU drivers on desktop/laptop PCs.
 Sadly, this change alone isn’t enough to make the game playable on Android devices.
 This issue exposed other shader problems related to lack of support for `StorageImageExtendedFormats`, but that’s homework for later, most likely for future byte[].